At the Brink of Extinction

 Today, the wild population persists as mere stump sprouts, along the Apalachicola River of the Florida panhandle, cyclically dying back at the sapling stage, such that seeds are rarely, if ever, produced.
 T. tax thus joins American chestnut in maintaining only a juvenile and diminishing presence in its current range.

-You can access in PDF the official USFWS plan (updated summer 2010) for managing this endangered species.
+Access in PDF the official USFWS ESA plan (updated summer 2010) for managing this endangered species.

 LEFT: The Apalachicola River in Florida's Torreya State Park (January)